-In March 2019, DDW launched a statewide PFAS phased investigation including issuing testing orders to hundreds of drinking water sources, including Zone 7 and various cities throughout California, to identify the extent of contamination of drinking water sources in the state.
+In March 2019, the California State Water Resources Control Board (SWRCB) launched a statewide PFAS phased investigation including issuing testing orders to hundreds of drinking water sources, including Zone 7 and the City of Pleasanton, to identify the extent of contamination of drinking water sources in the state.
 The order required testing on a quarterly basis.
-In September 2020, DDW issued a statewide general order extending the duration of testing and increasing the public notification process.
+In September 2020, SWRCB issued a statewide general order extending the duration of testing.

-Pleasanton test results showed detection of PFOA above the Notification Level for only Well 8.
-Test results also showed detection of PFOS above the Notification Level for all three wells, with Well 8 also above the Response Level.
+Pleasanton test results showed detection of PFOS above the Response Level for Well 8.
 Upon receipt of these results, the City placed Well 8 on Emergency Standby Status and has not operated since the beginning of June 2019.

 A summary of PFOA and PFOS test results for Zone 7 can be found at the following link: PFAS Test Results.

-Zone 7’s groundwater wells tested above the Notification Level for PFOA and PFOS, with some above the Response Level for PFOS.
-In response, Zone 7 has been blending water wells and/or treating wells at their Mocho Groundwater Demineralization Facility to ensure that all drinking water is below Response Levels before being delivered to Pleasanton’s water distribution system.
+Zone 7 has been blending groundwater wells and/or treating groundwater at their Mocho Groundwater Demineralization Facility to ensure that all drinking water is below Response Levels before being delivered to Pleasanton’s water distribution system.
 Zone 7 test results showed no detection of PFOA and PFOS in their treated surface water supplies.